 As noted in the Academic Code, recommendations on appointments, reappointments, promotions, and tenure must be made by a majority vote of the department's Professors and Associate Professors holding rank higher than that of the person being considered, except that Assistant Professors, Senior Associates, and Senior Lecturers may vote on non-tenure appointments to equal or lower rank.
 Recommendations about temporary appointments for one year or less which have to be made when the College is not in session are made by the Chair in consultation with the Provost.

-Faculty Action Forms for adjuncts, part-time faculty, TA's and graders must be submitted no later than September 10 for the fall semester and January 10 for the spring semester.
+Adjunct Action Forms for adjuncts, part-time faculty, TA's and graders must be submitted no later than September 10 for the fall semester and December 23 for the spring semester.

 Research Scientist and Research Scholar are non-salaried positions which carry neither teaching responsibilities nor other privileges associated with faculty appointment.
 They do provide the person with institutional identity for the purpose of conducting scholarly research, along with access to Barnard and Columbia libraries and computing services.
 Appointment to these titles must have the recommendation of the ATP.
 Click here to download the appointment guidelines.